 2. Increases the ROI of Content Marketing

 By understanding the different kinds of marketing qualified leads and where they are in the buyer’s journey, the marketer is able to increase the number of leads that become customers.
-This understanding comes from a lead scoring strategy which includes an understanding of the buyer persona that allows a smoother nurturing process that ends up converting the lead into a customer.
+This understanding comes from a lead scoring strategy which includes an understanding of the buyer persona that allows a smoother nurturing sales process that ends up converting the lead into a customer.

 3. The Sales Funnel Becomes More Effective